RMLio/rmlmapper-java/README.md

 | ch.qos.logback                     | Eclipse Public License 1.0 & GNU Lesser General Public License 2.1 |
 | org.rdfhdt.hdt-jena                | GNU Lesser General Public License v3.0                             |

+## Commercial Support

+Do you need...

+-   training?
+-   specific features?
+-   different integrations?
+-   bugfixes, on _your_ timeline?
+-   custom code, built by experts?
+-   commercial support and licensing?

+You're welcome to [contact us](mailto:info@rml.io) in regards to on-premise, enterprise, and internal installations, integrations, and deployments.

+We have commercial support available.

+We also offer consulting for all-things-RML.

 ## Remarks

 ### XML file parsing performance